 The Department's Clery Act regulations do not specify what information has to be included in a timely warning.
 However, because the intent of the warning is to enable members of the campus community to protect themselves, the warning should include all information that would promote safety and that would aid in the prevention of similar crimes.
-Issuing a warning that cautions the campus community to be careful or to avoid certain practices or places is not sufficient.
+Issuing a warning that cautions the campus community to be

+The intent of the warning is to enable members of the campus community to protect themselves. careful or to avoid certain practices or places is not sufficient.
 You must include pertinent information about the crime that triggered the warning.
-Your institution's policy regarding timely warnings should specify what types of information will be included
+Your institution's policy regarding timely warnings should specify what types of information will be included.